 I fought a chicken nugget and the chicken almost won.
 And that was the moment I realized, fists up, game face on, power behind the punch, this was all out war.
 No way was I going to let a little piece of breaded chicken rule the day.
+That was the moment I realized I needed to know how to fight the lies of an eating disorder with logic.

 My eating disorder manifested itself in many ways with many rules.
 Not eating breaded and fried food was right at the top of the list.
 I remember a lot of little moments from treatment, but I remember very clearly the day of the chicken nugget.
 Let me tell you about him.